RehabAbotalep/RehabAbotalep.github.io/_posts/2023-10-21-process-migration.md

 - `--mode=<migrate (default)/import/export>`: Choose the migration mode.
 - `--config=<your-configuration-file-path>`: Specify the path to your configuration file.

-The tool will export the Source process template into a JSON file and then import it into the Target organization.
+The tool will first export the Source process template into a JSON file and then import it into the Target organization.

+Check all work item types and their fields, states, and rules to make sure everything migrated successfully.

 ![Migrated](/assets/images/process-migration/13-process-migrated-successfully.png)